 REMEMBER: we are dehydrating and removing moisture for that crunchy texture we love so much; humidity is the enemy here.
 Once your chips have dehydrated thoroughly, do allow them to cool.
 Then, immediately store uneaten chips in an air-tight container, so that they do not absorb moisture and become soft.
 (While rehydrated zucchini chips would still be flavorful and edible, the point here is crispiness.)

+- I began with setting my thinly-sliced medallions on clean dehydrating trays.
 I lightly brushed each slice with vinegar.